AtomMaterialUI/material-theme-docs/docs/getting-started.md

 Check [Settings](/docs/configuration/settings) for more info.

-### Material Theme Quick Panel
+### Material Theme quick panel

 Last but not least, the plugin is also providing action groups to quickly customize the theme.
 These action groups are found in:
 - The IDE menu, under `Tools → Material Theme`
 - The main toolbar, at the end of the toolbar
 - By invoking the `Quick Switch Panel`

 {% include figure.html content="/screens/toolbar.png" caption="Material Theme Toolbar" %}

-Check [Actions](/docs/configuration/quick-actions-panel}}) for more info
+Check [Actions](/docs/configuration/quick-actions-panel) for more info

-## Support
+## Supported versions

-The plugin is supported on all IDEs, but because of changes of the SDK specific versions are available only on latest builds:
+The plugin is supported on all IDEs, but because of changes of the SDK specific versions are available only on the latest builds:

 - IDE versions 2016.X and lower > up until version `0.2.3`
 - IDE versions 2017.1-2 > up until version `0.10.6`